 Be a Guest Blogger

-Seriously, we have an incredible group of contributors and are always excited to meet new people with innovative ideas and new ways of looking at the world.
+We are always excited to meet new people with innovative ideas and new ways of looking at the world, but we don’t accept people willy-nilly.

-Jess Ostroff manages guest content for Spin Sucks and Spin Sucks Pro.
-She can be reached at email@example.com.
+Jess Ostroff manages guest content for Spin Sucks and Spin Sucks Pro, so if you think you’re a fit, drop her a line.

 But wait!
 Before you reach out to her, you need some guidelines.

-As you know, we like to have fun here at Spin Sucks (if you didn’t know that, you might want to familiarize yourself with the blog a bit more before pitching), but we also temper that relaxed atmosphere by consistently delivering top information: The latest trends, hottest topics, and often some controversial analysis on events from the worlds of PR, digital marketing, and communications.
+As you know, we like to have fun here at Spin Sucks, but we also temper that relaxed atmosphere by consistently delivering top information: The latest trends, hottest topics, and some often controversial analysis on events from the worlds of PR, digital marketing, communications, and social media.

 Your content should be 500 – 750 words long.
 On occasion we accept up to a thousand words – but only if it’s *incredible*!